About campaigns

 Important

 Some destinations only support sending specific attributes.
-Review the requirements for each destination to ensure that you don’t attach unsupported attributes to your campaign send.
+Review the requirements for each destination to ensure that you don’t attach unsupported attributes to the campaigns that you send.

-You may append attributes that are available in any database table that is available to AmpIQ.
+You may append attributes that are available in any database table.
 Click the + Add attribute link, and then name the attribute, specify from which table that attribute is sourced, and then specify the name of that attribute as it is defined in that table.

 Audiences